Probing new physics scenarios using high energy events at NOvA far detector: Introduction

 Environmental decoherence is the phenomenon that arises due to the interaction of neutrinos with the stochastic environment during propagation.
 This interaction leads to the loss of coherence among the neutrino mass states~\footnote{This phenomenon is different from the neutrino wave-packet decoherence.}.
 Additionally, neutrinos could interact with earth matter via non-standard interactions (NSI) (cannot be explained in the SM scenarios).
 Both the phenomenon, NSI and environmental decoherence, play a sub-leading (but significant) role in the standard neutrino oscillation framework.

 Several studies have discussed neutrino oscillations in the framework of NSI and decoherence.
 Here, we provide some references relevant to the NOvA experiment.
+In ref.~\cite{Denton:2020uda} authors have pointed out the tension in latest NOvA and T2K results~\cite{NOvA:2021nfi,T2K:2021xwb} could be improved considering NSI in the analysis~\footnote{Considering scalar NSI authors have updated the analysis in the appendix of ref.~\cite{Denton:2022pxt}.}.
 Recent analysis of NOvA data~\cite{NOvA:2021nfi} ($1 < E_\nu < 5$ GeV) in the presence of NSI have reported NSI parameters $\epsilon_{e\mu} \leq 0.3$, $\epsilon_{e\tau} \leq 0.4$ and revealed a degeneracy of coupling parameter $\epsilon_{e\tau} > 1$~\cite{NOvA:2024lti}.
 In ref.~\cite{Kleykamp:2022dli} authors have extended the latest NOvA standard oscillation result, by adding NSI phenomenon and shown that $\epsilon_{e\tau}$ encounters degeneracy for full range of standard CP phase $\delta_{CP} \in [0:360\degree]$ and non-standard CP phase $\delta_{e\tau} \in [0:360\degree]$.
 On the other hand, authors in ref.~\cite{Coelho:2017zes} have proposed environmental decoherence to explain the shift in $\theta_{23}$ from its maximal mixing in the NOvA data.
 In a recent analysis~\cite{DeRomeri:2023dht} authors have constrained decoherence parameters considering $1<E_\nu<5$ GeV NOvA FD events.
 Analyzing high energy appearance events ($1<E_\nu<12$ GeV) at NOvA FD, authors in ref.~\cite{2735647} have constrained the standard oscillation parameters and concluded the sensitivity remains almost unaffected.
 In this paper we analyze events from $1<E_\nu<20$ GeV at NOvA FD to study the sensitivity to new physics scenarios namely NSI and environmental decoherence parameters.

 In order to analyze the effects of NSI and decoherence at high energy we include the events from high energy tail ($4 < E_\nu < 20$ GeV) along with the events from standard analysis window of NOvA i.e., $1 < E_\nu < 4$ GeV.
 We employ these events in the determination of NSI parameters $\epsilon_{e\tau}$ and $\epsilon_{e\mu}$ one at a time.
 Including high energy events we show that the $\epsilon_{e\tau}$ degeneracy observed in ref.~\cite{Kleykamp:2022dli} can be removed throughout the $\delta_{CP}$ and $\delta_{e\tau}$ range.
 Further, we examine the role of signal versus beam background events in removing this degeneracy.
 Furthermore, we display the sensitivity to the decoherence parameter ($\Gamma$) considering energy power-law dependency ($\Gamma \propto E^n$, where $n$ is the power-law index) and obtain the upper bounds on $\Gamma$.
 We compare the upper bounds obtained from $1<E_\nu<4$ GeV with bounds from high energy events ($1<E_\nu<20$ GeV).
 In addition, assuming decoherence in nature we illustrate the uncertainty in the determination of $\theta_{23}$ considering events from $1<E_\nu<4$ GeV and $1<E_\nu<20$ GeV.